Paralegal Certification, Credentialing, Licensing and Having a Paralegal Certificate

 This is frequently a source of confusion.
 In short:

 - If you have successfully passed a paralegal certification exam, such as NFPA's PCCE or PACE, you are certified.
 This confers a credential which you put after your name, such as Jane Doe, RP®.
 Maintaining that credential requires ongoing Continuing Legal Education (CLE) and keeping your address current with the organization that issued the credential.
 These credentials can be verified by prospective employers by contacting the issuing organization.
-Note that being a certified paralegal (generic term) and being a Certified Paralegal (a credential by NALA) are not necessarily the same, although if you are the latter you are also the former.

 See also the American Bar Association's document on this topic.
 (PDF)